 The following operating authority numbers, if applicable: motor carrier identification number, United States Department of Transportation number, California Carrier Identification number, California Public Utilities Commission transportation charter permit number, International Registration Plan number;

-Identify whether the fleet is a federal fleet;
+Identify whether the fleet is a federal, state, or local government fleet;

-Identify whether the fleet owner is an interstate rental fleet owner;
+Identify whether the fleet owner is an interstate rental fleet owner or is a waste or wastewater fleet owner;

 Identify which of the following apply:

-The reported fleet is owned by an entity with total annual gross revenue in the prior year that exceeds $50 million;
+The reported fleet is owned by an entity with total annual gross revenue in the year prior to submitting the report that exceeds $50 million;

 The reported fleet owns, or operates under common ownership and control with other fleets, 50 vehicles or more; or

-The reported fleet is not in the scope of the regulation and is voluntarily being reported to be recognized as a “ZEV fleet;”
+The reported fleet is not in the scope of this article and is voluntarily being reported to be recognized as a “ZEV fleet”.

-Newly formed or newly subject fleets must report the date the fleet was either formed or became subject to the regulation;
+Newly formed or newly subject fleets must report the date the fleet was either formed or became subject to this article;

-Fleets that fall below the threshold of the scope and applicability of this regulation must report the date the fleet became no longer subject to the regulation;
+Fleets that fall below the threshold of the scope and applicability of this article must report the date the fleet became no longer subject to this article;

-Identify whether the fleet owner will follow the compliance path of section 2015.2; and
+Identify whether the fleet owner has elected to opt-in to the ZEV Milestones Option specified in section 2015.2; and

 Name of the responsible official.

 Vehicle Information.
 The fleet owner must report all of the following information for each vehicle in the California fleet.
-Controlling parties that comply as a whole with vehicles under common ownership or control per section 2015(f) must also report the following information in their own CARB account for all vehicles in the California fleet including those operated under common ownership or control.
+Controlling parties that comply as a whole with vehicles under common ownership or control as specified in section 2015(f) must also report the following information in their own CARB account for all vehicles in the California fleet including those operated under common ownership or control.

-Vehicle Identification Number (VIN);
+VIN;

 Vehicle make and model;

 Vehicle model year;